qruto/laravel-flora/README.md

 ## Introduction

 This package adds `app:install` and `app:update` artisan commands, which runs predefined actions depending on the current environment to initialize your application.
-We all know that we have to document the installation process of the application in each project, and we also always write deploy scripts in Forge, Envoy.blade.php, ~~bash scripts~~ etc. With **Initializer** you have an ability to define these processes directly in application by simple commands chain.
+We all know that we have to document the installation process of the application in each project, and we also always write deploy scripts in Forge, Envoy.blade.php, ~~bash scripts~~ etc. With **Initializer** you have an ability to define these processes directly in application by simple commands chain and totally simplify your **_deploy script_**.

 ## Installation